Narthur/ohc-handbook/Course Catalog.md

 logarithmic functions; graphing functions; inverse functions;
 zeros of polynomial and rational functions with approximation techniques; solving systems of linear equations, linear inequalities, and non-linear equation; binomial theorem.
-Prerequisite:
-Intermediate Algebra, MATH 114, or an ACT math score |of 21 |or higher.
+Prerequisite: [MATH 053, MATH 114, 21 on ACT math score or Placement Exam]

 ### [MATH 125] Pre-Calculus for Christian Students (3)
 Relations, functions, transformations, inverse functions, systems of linear and quadratic equations, exponential, logarithmic, and circular functions.
 Credit for this course does not apply towards a major or minor in mathematics.
 Prerequisite.
 [MATH 120]

-### [MATH 370] Calculus I for Christian Students (3)
+### [MATH 170] Calculus I for Christian Students (3)
 A study of functions of one variable, continuity, inequalities, differentiation, integration, exponential, logarithmic, and trigonometric functions.
+Prerequisite.
+[MATH 120]

-### [MATH 371] Calculus II for Christian Students (3)
+### [MATH 171] Calculus II for Christian Students (3)
 Precise definitions of limits, calculus of the trigonomic functions, further topics in differential and integral calculus, polar coordinates, analytic geometry, parametric equations, sequences, infinite series, Taylor series.
 Prerequisite: [MATH 170]

 ### [MATH 315] Differential Equations for Christian Students (3)
 Introduction to partial differentiation, dynamical systems, solutions of various types of ordinary differential equations, systems of linear differential equations, the Laplace transform, applications to problems in the physical sciences.
 Prerequisite: [MATH 171]

 ### [MATH 318] Linear Algebra for Christian Students (3)
 Finite dimensional vector spaces and the attendant concepts